For many years, GreenTech

 6. Use stranded wind energy to make methanol or ammonia.

-7. Develop a novel RFTS process that is as efficient as possible, scalable
+7. Develop a novel CARMA-GTL process that is as efficient as possible,

-from 2-200 MW, that can make all the fuels and chemicals we need from CO2 and
+scalable from 2-200 MW, that can make all the fuels and chemicals we need

 water.